-We offer a delivery service with all of our spas.
-This standard delivery includes having the spa upright and pulled on a sledge into your back garden.
+We offer a delivery service with all hot tubs.
+This standard delivery includes having the hot tub upright and pulled on a sledge into your back garden.
 We will need clear access all the way down the side of your house – with no steps or nothing sticking out such as a drain pipe, with a minimum of 1m width all the way.
 We will get it to the placement where you require it, unwrap it and show you around the hot tub and the functionality and leave it there with you.

 These are packaged on a pallet and we use an external freight company to deliver them direct to you.
 They will only deliver them onto your drive as it is a kerbside delivery.

 Our standard delivery does not include an electrician unless you are having a 13-amp power supply and already have the power socket there, we won’t be able to come in and do the electrics for you.